 –Catherine of Siena 1347-1380 Dialogue, The Vines That Are Tended by the Divine Gardener (quoted from Mystics Visionaries and Prophets, Shawn Madigan, CSJ, editor)

 God is love, and those who abide in love abide in God, and God abides in them.
 1John

 When I was about eleven years old I developed a passion for the work of Luther Burbank after I'd read about his gardens in my mother's old Book of Knowledge.
-I learned that you can graft a desirable trait, say a branch from a particular fruit or flower, onto another plant with stronger roots and stock.
-You can grow a trees with many different kinds or blossoms or fruits on it.
+I learned that you can graft a desirable trait from the branch of a particular fruit or flower, onto another plant with stronger roots and stock.
+You can grow a tree with many different kinds of blossoms or fruits on it.
 I came to love gardens and for most of my life I've been a flower gardener.

 You have to be ruthless to garden successfully.
 Out go the weaker plants and weeds, divide the thriving ones before they crowd everything else out, deadhead daily, hunt for and destroy slugs in the buggy evening and again early morning, and prune prune prune down to the nub.
 Don't worry about disturbing those root systems in the seedling packets: tearing, breaking, chopping stimulates them.

 Good Soulwork lessons.
 So many people love Lent because you are busy “rooting out the vices and planting virtues”as the old monastics say.